-Switching plans is a financial decision.
-In nearly all cases, the overall cost of Plan G is lower than Plan F, making the switch a good decision.
+Switching Medigap plans is a financial decision.
+In most cases, the overall cost of Medigap Plan G is lower than Plan F, making the switch a good decision.

-In this article, we’re going to explain the single difference between Plan F and G and why Plan F rates are skyrocketing.
-If you have been wondering, “Should I switch from Plan F to Plan G?“, we’ll help you answer that important question, too.
+This article will explain the difference between Medicare Supplement Plan F and Plan G and why Plan F rates are skyrocketing.
+If you have been wondering if you should make the switch, we’ll also help you answer that important question.

 - Plan F is the most comprehensive supplemental plan available, providing coverage for all of the cost gaps in Original Medicare.

-- Plan F has an annual premium that is higher than Plan G plus the annual deductible.
+- Plan F has an annual premium higher than Plan G plus the annual deductible.

-- Medigap Plans F and G cover the Part A coinsurance and hospital costs up to an additional 365 days after Medicare benefits are used up.
+- Medigap Plans F and G cover the Part A coinsurance and hospital costs up to 365 additional days after Medicare benefits are used up.

 - Plans F and G cover the 20% Medicare Part B coinsurance for doctor visits, tests, medical supplies, and durable medical equipment.